-On an independent Gdansk walking tour, the Polish city surprised and delighted me.
+On a free Gdansk walking tour, the Polish city surprised and delighted me.
 With beautiful architecture that’s been meticulously restored and an easy-to-maneuver Old Town, Gdansk is fun to experience on your own.
 There’s nothing like a city walking tour for exploring the nooks and crannies of a place.

-What to see and do on a Gdansk walking tour
+What to see and do on a free Gdansk walking tour

 On an early September morning, the sun illuminates pastel colored buildings lining Long Market Street in Old Town, the historic center of Gdansk, Poland.
 Up ahead, the clock tower of the 13th century Town Hall vies for my attention.
 I stop to marvel at the old world architecture as I get my bearings.